Frequently Asked Questions

 High school students between 12:00 p.m. and 3:30 p.m.

 Each category will have a 1st, 2nd and 3rd place winner, as well as honorable mention awards.
-The top 30 high school student projects and top 20 middle school student projects will advance to the Georgia State Science and Engineering Fair in Athens, GA.
-In addition, three projects will be chosen as the Grand Prize winners and advance directly to the Regeneron International Science and Engineering Fair.
-Special Awards and scholarship awards will also be announced at the Awards Ceremony.
+The over 50+ student projects will advance to the Georgia State Science and Engineering Fair in Athens, GA.
+In addition, top projects (min 3 – max 6 projects) will be chosen as the Grand Prize winners and advance directly to the Regeneron International Science and Engineering Fair.
+Special Awards and scholarship awards will also be announced at the Special Awards Ceremony held after the Science Fair mid-March for top winners.